Roman Catholic Archdiocese of Tuam: Education in the diocese

 In the 19th century, Tuam had a late start in primary education as Archbishop McHale had a great antipathy to the National School Education Acts.
 In nine rural areas were proselytism was a problem, he had the Third order of St. Francis of Assisi provide schools, but, on the whole, primary education was patchy.
 There was still much reliance on pay-schools and the efforts of local people, or on landlords, benign or otherwise.
 Religious-run schools were confined largely to the towns.
 In the 20th century, however, Tuam diocese, under Archbishop Walsh, was to the fore in the provision of secondary schools, especially in the twenty-year period before 1967, when the State made building grants and free post-primary education available.
 Two extra diocesan colleges were established as well as nine co-educational schools in small towns throughout the diocese, the latter managed by religious, usually in conjunction with priests of the diocese.
 As a result, a whole generation of pupils had the advantage of secondary education and avoided emigration as a result.

 Places of pilgrimages

 Knock Shrine pilgrimage

 Knock Shrine is the largest pilgrimage centre in Ireland, attracting pilgrims from all over the world with almost one million pilgrims per annuum.

 Croagh Patrick pilgrimage

 Documentary evidence associating Croagh Patrick, or 'The reek', as it is affectionately known, with St Patrick's forty days of fasting there, goes back at least to the 7th-century account of Bishop Tirecha'n.
 The traditional pilgrimage is mentioned in several documents from 1300 and it is certain that the pilgrimage extends back at least one thousand years.

 Ballintubber Abbey pilgrimage

 Ballintubber Abbey, County Mayo, founded in 1216, is unique in that it is the oldest medieval parish church in Ireland still in use.

-In recent years, Tochar Phadraig, the 22-mile walking pilgrimage along the traditional pilgrim route used by St Patrick from Ballintubber to Croagh Patrick, has been restored.
+In 1989, Tochar Phadraig, the 22-mile walking pilgrimage along the traditional pilgrim route used by St Patrick from Ballintubber to Croagh Patrick, was restored.